Bierinformatik/lncRNA_host_gene_classification/README.md

 The code to train the classifier using _feature set 1_ with _Fickett score_ is already provided.

 Only the directories _fs\[1-3\]_ need to be changed to proceed with the training using the features containing structural information and conservation scores.
 Inclusion of the _Fickett score_ can be regulated choosing the appropriate folder for every feature set.

+### Command line

+Two python scripts are included in the _machine learning steps_ folder, namely `supervised.py` and `unsupervised.py` to enable command line usage.

+Each script can be run with the following switches:

+`-t, -training_set` choose the training set for the classifier: \[1,2,3,4\].
+The default value is 1.
+`-fs, -feature_set` choose the feature set: \[1,2,3\].
+The default value is 1.
+`-fi, -fickett_score` should you choose to include fickett score, enter 1, \else 0.
+Disabled by default.

+Help with the switches can be accessed by:
+`supervised.py -h`
+OR
+`unsupervised.py -h`

+If no parameters are specified, both the files will run on default parameters.

+`unsupervised.py` will save the plots generated for PCA and k-means clustering in the working directory.